NeXTLinux/nextlinux-engine/docs/content/docs/usage/integration/ci_cd/circleci.md

 weight: 1
 ---

-Integrating Anchore engine into your CircleCI pipeline can be accomplished seamlessly using the official Anchore Engine Orb.
+Integrating Nextlinux engine into your CircleCI pipeline can be accomplished seamlessly using the official Nextlinux Engine Orb.

 Orb source code & usage examples can be found on our [GitHub Repository](https://github.com/nextlinux/ci-tools/tree/master/circleci-orbs/nextlinux-engine).